kodarn/Sparsnas/README.md

 ```
 Command    Filename       StartAddr  NumberOfBytesToSave
 ---------- -------------- ---------- -------------------
+dump_image 0x00000000.bin 0x00000000 0x0003FFFF
+dump_image 0x00100000.bin 0x00100000 0x0003FFFF
-dump_image 0x10000000.bin 0x10000000 0x0FFFFFFF
+dump_image 0x10000000.bin 0x10000000 0x0000FFFF
+dump_image 0x1FFF0000.bin 0x1FFF0000 0x00014000
+...
 ```
+## Analysing the memory

 Now, lets see if we can find the XOR-key in our saved data.
 We're working with the device having the serial number `400 565 321`.
 As you might recall, we have figured out the XOR-key of this device in our analysis above.
 Reviewing that [text](#applying-the-xor-keys-to-all-our-sensors) we see the key being `47 cf a2 7e b7`.

 Searching for a few bytes of the XOR-key results in one hit (in endian-permutated form):
 ```
 user@user-virtual-machine:~/OpenOCD$ bgrep2 -C 1 -x cfa2 0x10000000.bin
 ==== 0x00003652 (0x00003640-0x00003670) ====